44TH ANNUAL UNCF GALA CONCERT

 Sponsored by Valero

 This grand affair has featured such nationally known speakers and entertainers as Randy Crawford & Joe Sample, Isaac Hayes, Maya Angelou, Susan L. Taylor, Nancy Wilson, The Four Tops, Roberta Flack, The Stylistics, and The Manhattans.
-This year, partygoers will enjoy the soulful sounds and smooth dance steps of Harold Melvin’s Blue Notes.
-College officials also will present the annual Beacon of Hope Award that is given to individuals or organizations that have shown outstanding support to the college over the years.
+This year, partygoers will enjoy the R&B sounds of The Whispers.
+College officials also will present the annual Beacon of Hope Award that is given to individuals or organizations that have shown outstanding support to the College over the years.
 Valero proudly sponsors this event.
 All proceeds benefit the United Negro College Fund and LeMoyne-Owen College

 At a time when a college degree is what a high school diploma was to previous generations—the minimum entry-level requirement for almost every well-paying career—UNCF plays a critical role in enabling more than 60,000 students each year to attend college and get the education they need and that the nation needs them to have.